erickos/Date-Change-Cipher/README.md

 ## Running

 ### To cipher the message
-> bin/cipher dd/MM/YY inputFile outputFile
+> bin/encoder dd/MM/YY inputFile outputFile

 ### To uncipher the message
-> bin/uncipher dd/MM/YY cipheredInputFile outputFile
+> bin/decoder dd/MM/YY cipheredInputFile outputFile

+## Generated files
+All the created files by the project are saved on build/ directory.

-## Cleaning the binaries
+## Cleaning the project
 > make clean

 ## Authorship